rohansanjay/lists/quotes.md

 - “Suffering is essential for creation, where you can suffer beautifully in a way that doesn’t destroy you.” - Lex Fridman
 - “Choose just a handful of things you engage with and engage with them well in a way you’re proud of.” - Grant Sanderson
 - “Engage with a handful of people deeply rather than many in a shallow way.” - Grant Sanderson
-- "No is a complete sentence." - Esther from 180
+- "No is a complete sentence." - Esther Cha
 - "A job in the space of your passions are is like paid education—but don't get too comfortable." - Lex Fridman
 - "Don't start a company unless you're prepared to make it your life's mission." - Richard Craib